 10 Tips on How to Protect Your Privacy on Your Mobile Device

 You stand to lose too much if it gets stolen from you, hacked or you simply forget it on public transportation.
-Mobile privacy is one the rising concerns for not only us, but mobile security experts as well.
+Mobile privacy is one of the rising concerns for not only us but mobile security experts as well.